Research-Imperium/SoKDeFiAttacks/README.md

 ## Acknowledgement

 The website, located at `/docs/dist` and `/docs/index.html`, is adapted from "Evelyn", a complimentary HTML landing page crafted by @pacovitiello and @DavidePacilio, the esteemed co-founders of Cruip.com.

-Note: The CC BY-NC license does not apply to the website's code.